mamuz/MamuzBlog/README.md

 to `./config/autoload/crypt.local.php` and be sure that file is not under version control.
 The only one you have to do is to change `salt` value.
-If you change `minLength` value, you have to consider the route `id` parameter constraint for route `blogActivePost` in default configuration.
+If you change `minLength` value, you have to consider the route `id` parameter constraint for route `blogPublishedPost` in default configuration.

 ### Default configuration